Goal-Oriented Requirements Engineering: Starting from your Product Goal

 6. Prioritize based on impact

-Not all requirements have equal weight.
-Use MoSCoW (Must, Should, Could, Won’t) or Value vs. Effort matrices to focus development on requirements that drive the most value toward the goal.
+Since not all requirements have equal weight.
+We can use MoSCoW (Must, Should, Could, Won’t) or Value vs. Effort matrices to focus development on requirements that drive the most value toward the goal.

 Conclusion